 We can never stop praising the friendly nature of this breed.
 They are intelligent and adaptable to any kind of situation.
 As they are sociable, they will get along well with your family pets.
 At times it may show some signs of being aloof due to the presence of unknown dogs, but you can always treat them with good training.

 For First Time Owners

-If you are going to adopt a white Swiss shepherd as you’re first-ever dog, then we have good news for you.
+If you are going to adopt a white Swiss shepherd as your first-ever dog, then we have good news for you.
 White Swiss shepherds are easy to train, and most of the time, they will get along with you when you take it for a walk.
 Being withdrawn from strangers is one of its traits, but you can solve this problem with good initial socialization.